Adopted French Bulldog Uses Love of Water to Support Rescues

 And all of that fundraising?
 We’ve raised over $15,000 for the French Bulldog Rescue Network and Helen Woodward Animal Center since 2013… and we hope we can give even more back by winning this grant.
 Surf’s up!

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Dan won French Bulldog Rescue Network in Glen Allen, Virginia a 2019 Holiday Wishes award.